MLeidel/DescQ/README.md

 > ***above descq was positioned along side an xfce panel.***

+I like to position `descq` at the bottom right side of the screen.
+Many DES have task-bar panels that will allow width variation.

+---

 ## Search Requests and Command Requests

 Type a web search into the entry box and hit Enter.